sayantanviky/python_api_test_suite/README.md

 # Python API Test Automation Framework
+Hi this is Sayantan Mukherjee.
+Thank you for visiting to my GitHub repository.
 This project is a robust **Pytest-based API automation framework** built in Python.
 It supports parameterized testing, JSON-based data management, logging, and dynamic HTML report generation.

 ## Project Structure